eXtreme Gridiron League (XGL) Rules & Regulations

 1. Anytime in the 4th quarter when losing you can go for it

-3. TWO COACH’S CHOICES: Twice per game you can choose to go for it outside of the above two situations.
+4. TWO COACH’S CHOICES: Twice per game you can choose to go for it outside of the above situations.

 Fake Punts and Field Goals (coach’s choices) : Fake field goals and Fake punts are only allowed twice per game and each count as one of your coach's choices.
-If you have used up both coach's choices, you can no longer call a fake punt or fake field goal.
+If you have used up both coach's choices, you can no longer call a fake punt or fake field goal even if you can go for it due to one of the other 4th Down Rules.

 Two Point Conversion Rule: Coach's Decision Always.
 It will always be up to the coach to decide whether to kick the XP or to go for two points.
 This adds some excitement to the 2 point conversion or extra point play.
 In general, most owners will take the sure XP.
 But you can always gamble whenever you choose.
 Also realize part of this gamble is that the defense could return the 2 point conversion for a score to get 2 points of their own.